-Change Speech preferences for accessibility on Mac
+Change Spoken Content preferences for accessibility on Mac

-On your Mac, use the Speech pane of Accessibility preferences to customize the system voice, be notified when an alert or app needs your attention, and set a shortcut to speak selected text.
+On your Mac, use the Spoken Content pane of Accessibility preferences to customize the system voice, be notified when an alert or app needs your attention, and set other options for content your Mac can speak aloud.

 Set the speed at which text is spoken.

 Have your Mac announce and speak alerts.
 See Have your Mac speak alert messages.

 To customize, click Options, then select a voice, the phrase you want to hear (such as the app name or “Attention!”) before an alert is spoken, and how long your Mac waits before it speaks the alert.
 Click Play to hear a sample.